 Up to Year 11 trigonometry is always done using degrees, but your calculator also operates in radians and gradians.
-You need to ensure it is set correctly - on most scientific calculators this is indicated by a little "D" at the top of the screen.
-If it is showing "R" or "G" you will need to change it using the Mode button.
-Graphics Calculators automatically assume you will work in radians, so they must be changed to degrees every time memory is cleared.
+You need to ensure it is set correctly - shown by a little "D" at the top of the screen - every time memory is cleared.